 But why is that the case, why don’t we use public transportation in Luxembourg more often?

 When we talk to people about public transportation in Luxembourg, they often say that the connections and times are quite bad and impossible to rely on, so they just use their cars to be more independent.
 For example, a trip from Mondorf to Luxembourg takes 26 minutes by car but up to two hours by train or a trip from Luxembourg city to Echternach takes 40 minutes by car while the same trip takes one and a quarter-hour by bus on weekdays.
 But longer commutes are not the only problem, people also often argue that buses and especially trains aren’t reliable with their timing and often arrive too late at their destination and that the number of buses per line isn’t enough.
 For example, living in Rameldange means that on Weekends you will only have one bus every two hours.

 Well, why is it this way?

-All these efforts show their first impacts with the passengers carried by rail rising from 22.5 million in 2015 to 25 million in 2019.
-The same can be observed on bus lines where inner city travel rose from 12 million passengers in 1938 to 47.7 million in 2015 and outer city travel form 19.7 million in 1990 to 43 million in 2010.
+All of these efforts show their first impacts on the passengers carried by rail, where the rise went from 22.5 million (2015) to 25 million (2019).
+The same can be observed on bus lines where inner-city travel rose from 12 million passengers (1938) to 47.7 million (2015).
+For the outer city travel, it went from 19.7 million (1990) to 43 million (2010).
 Similar numbers can be observed when talking about budget and the number of trains and buses used.
-For example, rose the budget for CFL from 289.3 million in 1999 to 560.9 million in 2019, while at the same time the number of trains doubled.
+For example, CFL’s budget rose from 289.3 million (1999) to 560.9 million (2019).
+Simultaneously, the number of trains doubled throughout these two periods.